Heather Allansdottir: Career

+Work on constitutions and space law

 As an academic, she currently researches and lectures on constitutional law, human rights law, and the philosophy of law, and is completing a book on comparative constitutional law.

-In 2021, she has mentioned her developing interest in space law.
+Since 2020, she has increasingly worked in the field of space law.

+Her work on space law includes founding the research cluster Decolonise the Cosmos and the research project How To Write A Constitution.
+Her forthcoming books on space law include New Perspectives on Outer Space Law, co-authored with Naman Anand, and Synethic Mens Rea in Space Law, co-authored with Yug Raman Srivastava.

-In 2022, she joined The University of Law as an Academic Tutor, and as of 2024 is a visiting fellow at the Lauterpacht Centre for International Law at the University of Cambridge, and lectures on law at Birkbeck University in London, where she is deputy director of LLB and LLM.
+In 2022, she joined The University of Law as an Academic Tutor, and in 2024 was a visiting fellow at the Lauterpacht Centre for International Law at the University of Cambridge, and a fellow at Newspeak House.
+She is now a 2026 residential fellow at Astralship, where she will continue her work on space law and constitutional law.